 What is All Risk Home Insurance?

-You can look at all risk Canada home insurance as being the opposite to what named perils is.
+You can look at all risk Canada home insurance as being the opposite of what named perils is.
 In this case, all perils are covered unless they are specifically listed in the insurance policy as not being covered.

 The latest news is that the term “all risks” is no longer being used in most insurance policies.
 The industry believes that it is too misleading.
 In that it makes it appear as a broad type of coverage.
 Now the common terms being used to identify this type of insurance is;